-If you want to get serious about saving money, we have three words for you: budget, budget, budget.
+Saving money is probably the number one topic when it comes to personal finance.
+But if you want to get serious about learning how to save money, we have three words for you: budget, budget, budget.

 The problem with expenses is that there are too many of them.
 Small ones, big ones, and mandatory ones.
-Before you know how to save, you need to know from where to save.
+Before you know how to save money, you need to know from where to save.

 Just because you’ve put forth the intention to save your pennies doesn’t mean more pennies will appear in your account to fill up your piggy bank!